-This course is an advanced analysis of rational economic decision-making in a managerial context.
+Prerequisites: ECON 202 and completion of ECON 201 with a grade of C or higher | S, SI This course is an advanced analysis of rational economic decision-making in a managerial context.
 Topics include demand estimation, project analysis, business and economic forecasting, market structure and competition.

-ECON 312 INTERMEDIATE MICROECONOMICS
+ECON 312 | INTERMEDIATE MICROECONOMICS (3-0-3)

-Prerequisites: ECON 202

-This course provides students with a more advanced treatment of the topics covered in principles of microeconomics.
+Prerequisites: ECON 202 and completion of ECON 201 with a grade of C or higher | F, S This course provides students with a more advanced treatment of the topics covered in principles of microeconomics.
 Particular emphasis is placed on resource allocation and price determination, as determined by consumers' and firms' behaviors.
 The course explores in detail the concepts of equilibrium and non-competitive markets.
 It also includes an introduction to game theory, and an advanced treatment of welfare economics, beyond that covered in principles courses.
-F. S